jes/scamp-cpu/doc/ISA.md

 Generate the given string, with 1 character per word (i.e. the upper 8 bits of each value is always zeroes).

+This is not implemented in ASM-in-SLANG, simply because `slangc` does not use it.

 Example:

     msg: .str "Hello, world!\n"